Tamanna-Khudiya/os-memory-management-simulator/README.md

 # 🧠 OS Memory Management Simulator

-A **C++ based Operating System Memory Management Simulator** that models how an OS manages physical memory allocation and deallocation using classical allocation strategies.
+A **C++ based Operating System Memory Management Simulator** that demonstrates how an operating system manages **physical memory allocation, deallocation, fragmentation, and basic cache behavior**.

-This project focuses on algorithmic correctness, fragmentation analysis, and system-level design, without implementing a real kernel.
+This project is intended for **educational purposes** and simulates core OS memory-management concepts in **user space**, without implementing a real OS kernal.

+---

 ## 🎯 Overview

-Memory management is one of the most fundamental responsibilities of an operating system.
-This project simulates the core behavior of physical memory management in a controlled user-space environment.
+Memory management is a fundamental responsibilities of an operating system.
+It involves allocating memory efficiently, reclaiming unused memory, and minimizing fragmentation.

-The simulator maintains a contiguous block of physical memory, processes dynamic allocation requests using different allocation strategies, and tracks fragmentation and utilization metrics.
+This simulator models a **contiguous block of physical memory** and supports dynamic allocation and deallocation using classical allocation strategies.
-Key goals:

-- Understand dynamic memory allocation strategies and fragmentation.
-- Simulate allocation and deallocation at runtime using different strategies.
-- Explore multi-level CPU cache behavior and replacement policies.
-- Practice systems-level design (abstractions, modularity, metrics).
+It also includes a **basic cache simulation** to demonstrate cache hits and misses during memory access.

+The project focuses on **algorithmic correctness, clarity, and learning**, rather than hardware-level accuracy.

+---

-## ✨ Implemented Features
+## ✨ Features

 ### 1. Physical Memory Simulation